CU-CommunityApps/ct-aws-backups/cloudformation/README.md

 ### deploy-params.yml

-`template-file-path: cloudformation/stackset.yml`: This points to the stackset.yml which is used for the resource deployments.

 :warning: **Deployment Parameters:** This file is the first set of parameters to update for the environment.
 These will be passed to the stack deployment and overwrite any default values originally set in the stack deployment.
+If there is a need to change anything within the `cloudformation/stackset.yml`, there should be a basic knowledge of Cloudformation and how stacks are creating AWS Services.

 ```yml
 template-file-path: cloudformation/stackset.yml